dwinter/mdm/README.md

-# Fitting mixtures of direchelet multinomials in R
+# Fitting mixtures of Dirichelet Multinomials in R

-The first stages of a package for working with mixtures of dirchelet multimomial distributions in R.
+The first stages of a package for working with mixtures of Dirchilet Multimomial distributions in R.